fullben/bookstore-demo-performance/README.md

 ## Setup and Usage

-- First you need to setup a Postgres database.
-Then the connection settings must be adjusted in the [application.properties](src/main/resources/application.properties) file accordingly (e.g., setting the `bookstoredemo.initialDataAmount`).
+- First you need to setup a PostgreSQL database.
+Then the connection settings must be adjusted in the [application.properties](src/main/resources/application.properties) file accordingly.
 Note that you can adjust the values of the matching environment variables in the `docker-compose.yml` file.
 - Start the program via its main class: [one.microstream.demo.bookstore.Application](src/main/java/one/microstream/demo/bookstore/Application.java) or by calling the `docker-compose.yml` file, which will launch both a PostgreSQL server and the application.
 - At the first start a new MicroStream database is generated with random data.
-Depending on the setting `bookstoredemo.initialDataAmount` more or less data is produced.
+The amount of data generated can be configured by adjusting the `bookstoredemo.initialDataAmount` property.
 - Then the data has to be migrated to the connected JPA database
   - If `bookstoredemo.jpaDataMigrationStrategy` is `batch_insert` (default), the data will be automatically migrated.
   - If it is set to `sql_file` the generated data will be written into a SQL file, which must then be imported into the JPA database.
     It can be found in the configured data directory `bookstoredemo.dataDir`, default is [userhome]/microstream-bookstoredemo.
     Please note, that this is by far the faster way, but the generated inserts are optimized for Postgres and probably won't work with a different database.
 - Following this, you may launch JMeter and use the `client-script/client-script.jmx`.
-Alternatively, you can also access the Vaadin UI of the application.
+Alternatively, you can also just access the Vaadin UI of the application.

 ### JMeter Script